Know the Warning Signs: When is Rehab Necessary?

-Not believing that help is necessary is a common issue affecting a large percentage of people with addiction.
+“Is rehab necessary?” is a common question affecting a large percentage of people with addiction.
 Since they are unaware of the warning signs of an addiction, they usually turn to get help once the addiction has caused health issues or other problems.

 - Stealing to purchase drugs or alcohol

 - Selling family heirlooms or other items of sentimental value to purchase drugs or drink

 - Lying to friends and family about alcohol or drug use

 - Needing to use drugs or drink in order to relax, unwind, or feel normal

 - Attempting to stop drinking or using drugs, but relapse occurs

 If you recognize one or more of these signs, you or your loved one could have a drug or alcohol addiction.
 When is rehab necessary?
 Read below to learn more.

 The second most common reason why people with addiction don’t get the help they need is because they feel they cannot be helped.
 This usually comes about after the person has tried many times to stop drinking or using drugs themselves, but was unsuccessful.
 It is perfectly normal after having a relapse, to feel upset or discouraged; however, it isn’t uncommon to be unsuccessful when trying to stop an addiction alone.
 It’s highly recommended for anyone with a drug or alcohol addiction to seek professional help from an inpatient drug or alcohol rehab treatment center.

 Contrary to popular belief, a drug and alcohol rehabilitation center is not a prison for those with drug or alcohol addiction.
 People who check into inpatient rehab centers are not being ‘punished‘ for their addiction, they are being helped.
 Rehab treatment centers offer structured treatment plans to those who wish to become clean and sober.